metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 ## Cowboys @ Chiefs

 Chiefs now committing to more short plays involving Tyreek Hill.
 Excellent adjustment, albeit a bit overdue.

+I need to assess the Dallas interview tapes last week.
+I don't think they cared much about the game.

+Terence Steele back to being a liability at left tackle.
+Frank Clark gifted a sack fumble.